Brand

 What is the University of Oxford best known for?

-Why is Oxford launching a Korean studies centre?
+Why is Oxford expanding Korean studies?

-Oxford is launching the Oxford Centre for Korean Studies because demand for Korea-focused scholarship now extends well beyond language electives or pop culture interest.
-The new centre will give Korean politics, economy, literature, culture, language, and history a clearer institutional home inside one of the world's most influential universities, signaling long-term academic commitment.
+Oxford is expanding Korean studies because demand now reaches well beyond language electives or pop-culture curiosity.
+By backing the planned <a href="/brands/oxford-centre-for-korean-studies">Oxford Centre for Korean Studies</a>, the university is giving Korean language, politics, culture, and history a clearer institutional home inside one of the world's most influential academic systems.